Kotlin/api-guidelines/docs/topics/api-guidelines-minimizing-mental-complexity.md

 The fewer concepts your users need to understand and the more explicitly these are communicated, the simpler their mental model is likely to be.
 This can be achieved by limiting the number of operations and abstractions in the API.

-Ensure that the [visibility](https://kotlinlang.org/docs/visibility-modifiers.html) of declarations in your library is set appropriately to keep internal implementation details out of the public API.
+Ensure that the [visibility](visibility-modifiers.md) of declarations in your library is set appropriately to keep internal implementation details out of the public API.
 Only APIs that are explicitly designed and documented for public use should be accessible to users.

-In the next part of the guide, we’ll discuss some guidelines for promoting simplicity.
+In the next part of the guide, we'll discuss some guidelines for promoting simplicity.

 ### Use explicit API mode

-We recommend using the [explicit API mode](https://kotlinlang.org/docs/whatsnew14.html#explicit-api-mode-for-library-authors) feature of the Kotlin compiler, which forces you to explicitly state your intentions when you’re designing the API for your library.
+We recommend using the [explicit API mode](whatsnew14.md#explicit-api-mode-for-library-authors) feature of the Kotlin compiler, which forces you to explicitly state your intentions when you're designing the API for your library.

 With explicit API mode, you must:

 * Add visibility modifiers to your declarations to make them public, instead of relying on the default public visibility.
-This ensures that you’ve considered what you’re exposing as part of the public API.
+This ensures that you've considered what you're exposing as part of the public API.
 * Define the types for all your public functions and properties to prevent unintended changes to your API from inferred types.

 ### Reuse existing concepts